 That creates a data source that contains an image and the image's table in our project.
 We can double-click on the image to open it.

 In theory, J2K files can provide projection information.
-In practise, we often must manually specify projection information for J2K files by launching Assign Initial Coordinate System in the Component pane.
+In practise, we often must manually specify projection information for J2K files by launching Assign Initial Coordinate System in the Component tab of the Info pane.

 When linking a J2K file we can alter the coordinate system and Style the image, changing channel assignments and how channels are interpreted.
 The data within the J2K remains unchanged, but Manifold will dynamically, on-the-fly re-project and re-interpret the data in the new Style as desired.

 For example, to create the display above we have used the Style pane to treat the J2K not as a three-channel RGB image but as a single channel image, forcing use of Channel 0 as a single index channel to drive the display based on a palette, as shown.
-We have also clicked the Options tab to apply hill shading.
+We have also clicked the Options tab to apply hill shading, using a Z scale of 0.01.
 This is nuts, of course, since the image is a photographic image and not terrain elevation data.
 But we can interpret it as if it was intended to be terrain elevation data to create the display seen above.